electricianinsomniac/STM32duino-Serial-Communication/README.md

 ### Run the program

-- First you have to add this code in void setup(); to Activate Serial Communication on STM32Board
+- First, you have to add this code in void setup(); to Activate Serial Communication on STM32Board

 ```
 void setup(){